8 min

 What do you want to say with your brand?

-"So the principle of this brand and my approach to it is to motivate young people so that they are not afraid to start a business and create something of their own.
-And fairytale is a fairy tale and it says create your own fairy tale, create your own style of clothing, create it how you want to look, and that's exactly what we will provide."
+“So the principle of this brand and how I approach it is to motivate young people not to be afraid to do business and create something of their own.
+And fairytale is a fairy tale and it says create your own fairy tale, create your own style of clothing, create it how you want to look and we will provide that.”

 You see it in black and white.
-Charlie is just more proof that if you really want something and give it your all, you can create great things.
-If you're thinking about a new project, take this article as a sign that it's time to get started.
+Charlie is just another proof that if you really want something and give it your all, you can create great things.
+If you are thinking about a new project, take this article as a sign that it is time to get started.